kizaski/FullStackOpen1/part2/phonebook/README.md

 Run with `npm run start` and `npx json-server --port 3001 --watch db.json`

+Check src/services/persons.js and change the url if persons don't load.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).